 Financial education

 Insurance Europe strongly believes financial education is important, also in the context of product comparison.
-However, Insurance Europe considers the KID is not the appropriate tool for financial education and its aim should be limited to product comparison.
+However, Insurance Europe considers the KID’s aim should be restricted to pre-contractual information facilitating product comparison.
+Such a concise document is not the appropriate starting point for financial education.
 Therefore, the PRIPs regulation should not refer to financial education.

 Insurance Europe requests the deletion of amendment 1, 7 and 14

 UCITS

+Insurance Europe welcomes the draft report deletes the possibility to prolong the UCITS exemption (amendment 64).
+However, Insurance Europe believes the UCITS exemption should be removed entirely in order to always ensure equal investor protection and adequate product comparison, not only after a three year transitional period.

+Insurance Europe requests the deletion of the UCITS exemption and refers to its suggested amendments 10-11 (see Annex 2).